-Paul Eklund is a partner in Nutter’s Corporate and Transactions Department, chairs the firm’s Investment Funds practice group, and is a member of the Commercial and Real Estate Finance and Philanthropy practice groups.
+Paul Eklund is a partner in Nutter’s Corporate and Transactions Department, chairs the firm’s Investment Funds practice group, and is a member of the Mergers and Acquisitions, Commercial and Real Estate Finance, and Philanthropy practice groups.
 Middle market companies, family-owned businesses, financial institutions, real estate developers and institutions, and not-for-profit organizations all rely on his 35+ years of experience and judgment in mergers and acquisitions, joint ventures and partnerships (both real estate and corporate), fund formations, corporate governance, finance, and business succession planning.
-Manufacturers and distributors, health care companies, health insurers, and start-ups rely on his experience and judgment in facilitating their various business arrangements and growth.
+Manufacturers and distributors, technology and software companies, health care companies, health insurers, and start-ups rely on his experience and judgment in facilitating their various business arrangements and growth.
 Financial institutions rely on his experience and judgment in asset-based, health care, and REIT lending, as well as mezzanine, subordinate, and bond financings.
 Paul’s clients include Bank of America, TD Bank, Tufts Health Plan, Pine Street Inn, Lallemand Inc., Tedeschi Food Shops, Equity Resource Investments, and PYMNTS.com.

 Notable Experience and Client Impact

 - Represented Tufts Health Plan in connection with its combination with Harvard Pilgrim Health Care.

 - Represented Veracross LLC, a provider of software and services to independent primary and secondary schools, in its majority recapitalization by BV Investment Partners, a middle-market private equity firm focused on the business services, software, and IT services sectors.